 Iwakuni City is located in the far east of Yamaguchi Prefecture on the border with Hiroshima Prefecture.
 With a modest population of around 140,000 inhabitants, the city faces the Seto Inland Sea.

 The standout feature of the city is the five-arched Kintai Bridge which spans the Nishiki River.
-It is the perfect spot for to feel the spirit of western Japan.
+It is the perfect place to feel the spirit of western Japan.
 The bridge serves as a gateway to several cultural points of interest and is a popular spot from which to appreciate the long column of cherry trees along the river during the blossom season.

 The Iwakuni Museum of Art and Kikkawa Museum are a near the Kintai Bridge and are filled with artifacts related to the city’s history.
 As you stroll along, pass by the parks and Japanese style gardens.

 If festivals are your thing, the Kintai Bridge Festival in April is a colorful re-creation of the processions of Japan’s feudal past.
 The Nishiki River Water Festival in August is a night-time event that includes a finale of fireworks.